This is the multi-page printable view of this section. Click here to print.

 Step 3a: Test the current config.yaml

-Same as above but using /config/config.yaml as the input to check (skipped in this instance since we’re running the migration from the same container)
+If you are running the migration for a different location than one of the Anchore Enterprise containers, same as above but using /config/config.yaml as the input to check (skipped in this instance since we’re running the migration from the same container)

-Step 4: Run the Migration
+Step 4: Run the migration

 By default, the migration process will remove data from the source once it has confirmed it has been copied to the destination and the metadata has been updated in the anchore db.
-To skip the deletion on the source, use the ‘–nodelete’ option. it is the safest option, but if you use it, you are responsible for removing the data later.
+To skip the deletion on the source, use the --nodelete option.
+It is the safest option, but if you use it, you are responsible for removing the data later.

 [root@3209ad44d7bb ~]# anchore-manager objectstorage --db-connect ${db} migrate /config/config.yaml /config/dest-config.yaml